 If you booked using our online booking service that data is also stored securely on a third party system, Freetobook.
 Freetobook securely destroy guest details after the date of the stay has passed.
 Freetobook have confirmed their compliance with GDPR.

-We are required by legislation to retain Visitor Registration forms for a year and to show them to a police officer if they request to see them.
+We are required by legislation to retain Visitor booking forms for a year and to show them to a police officer if they request to see them.
 We will destroy these forms (and any emails sent during the booking process) 12 months after the end of the season in which you stayed.

 Information which forms part of our accounting information can be requested by HMRC as part of their income tax collection responsibilities.
 We are required to retain accounting information for the current accounting year and the prior 6 accounting years.
 Accounting information includes our booking sheets and copy invoices which have your name, address and dates of stay on them.
 We will destroy this information at the end of the sixth year after the year in which you stayed with us.